febael/ewallet-2/README.md

 * __RepositoriesUnitTests__ : Parameterized unit tests for all alternative repositories in one class.
 Thanks to the common abstraction, a newly introduced datastore, will just require few lines of test configuration.
 * __ControllerTests__ : Start a pippo server and hit it with requests for checking status codes, headers and response bodies.
 Service dependencies of controllers are mocked.
 * __FunctionalTests__ : From service classes to repos or disruptor.
 Complementary tests to controller tests for whole system sanity checking.
 * __PerformanceTest__ : End2End tests for measuring performance.
 Planned but not yet written.
-Create a multi-threaded perftest client making frequent transfers, comparatively rare account and transfer check
+Create a multi-threaded perftest client making frequent transfers, comparatively rare account and transfer check.
+Then get all transfers, analyze timestamp difference pf receive and completion fields for each configuration.

 ## Footnotes
 * Lmax Disruptor solves concurrency issues by a single threaded processing of requests.
 However, an internal transfer may momentarily keep the system overall account in a non-consistent balance.
 Redis has some cures for that : transactions, pipelining, multi commands.